globus/globus-timer-cli/pypi/README.md

 # Globus Automate Timer CLI

-This is a beta-version CLI for use with the (also in beta) Globus Timer API, to use primarily for scheduling recurring Globus transfers through Globus Automate.
+This is a CLI for use with the Globus Timer API, to use primarily for scheduling recurring Globus transfers through Globus Automate.

-As the CLI and service are still in beta, please feel free to email support at globus dot org with feedback or to resolve issues.
+Please feel free to email support at globus dot org with feedback or to resolve issues.

 ## What is this Service/CLI for?